LVinaud/Linear-Algebra---LDA-Application/README.md

 ## Math

-the amth and python application is better explained in the notebook
+the math and python application is better explained in the notebook